 When I went to college, life was simple.
 I wasn’t paying any student loans.
 I had one job and received one W-2 each year.

 Life was so simple, in fact, I filled out a 1040-EZ by hand in about 10 minutes, signed it, sent it and waited for my return money.

-It’s this exact reason why Kristina Grasso, a master tax advisor with H&R Block, says college students and young people in general don’t need to fork over a couple of hundred dollars for a tax pro.
+It’s this exact reason why Kristina Grasso, a master tax advisor with H&R Block and a tax attorney, says college students and young people, in general, don’t need to fork over a couple of hundred dollars for a tax pro.

 “I don’t think the young person out of college needs a CPA,” she said.
 “They may start out feeling they can try to do it on their own, but as things get more complicated, they might need a tax professional.”

-Freelancers with Steady Income Should Think About Using an Accountant
+Freelancers with Steady Income: Think About Using an Accountant

 “Plan” is the key word here.
 Several experts said freelancers who consistently bringing in more than around $50,000 year might want to consider converting your business from a sole proprietorship to an S-Corp.